Elgg/Elgg/docs/admin/plugins.rst

 found in the core, core plugins and/or third-party plugins.

-Some of the language packs are already included in the core, and can be found in ``languages`` directory off Elgg's root directory.
+Some of the language packs are already included in the core, and can be found in ``languages`` directory in Elgg's root directory.
 Individual plugins tend to include their translations under the ``languages`` directory within the plugin's root.